Tropical contractions to integral affine manifolds with singularities: Introduction

 and its closure in the tropical affine toric variety $X_{C}(\bT) \supset N_\bR$ associated with the cone $C$, which will be denoted by $X(f_1, \cdots, f_r)$.
 See \pref{sc:toric} for the definition of tropical toric varieties.
 We define the subset $B \subset N_\bR$ by

 One can check $B \subset X(f_1, \cdots, f_r)^\circ$ (\pref{lm:BX}), and $B$ is a subcomplex of $X(f_1, \cdots, f_r)$.
 In \pref{sc:construction}, we equip a subset $U_\xi \subset B$ with an integral affine structure with singularities by using projections to tropical torus orbits of the tropical toric variety $X_{C}(\bT)$.
 The first main result of this article (\pref{th:local-cont}) is a construction of a contraction map from a subset of $X(f_1, \cdots, f_r)$ to $U_\xi \subset B$, which preserve the integral affine structures.
 We call such contraction maps \emph{local models of tropical contractions} (\pref{df:local-contraction}).
 By the contractions, one can produce many local models of IAMS such as focus-focus singularities, positive/negative vertices which appear in base spaces of topological $3$-torus fibrations of \cite{MR1821145}, and tropical (positive/negative) nodes introduced in \cite{MR3228462}.
 See \pref{eg:ff} and \pref{eg:pos-neg}.
 We also say that a map from a tropical variety to IAMS is a \emph{tropical contraction} if it is locally isomorphic to a local model of tropical contractions (\pref{df:contraction}).
-Tropical contractions include tropical modifications of \cite{MR2275625} with respect to functions on $\bR^n$ as a special case (\pref{eg:modification}), and can be regarded as a generalization of tropical modifications.
+The sheaves of integral affine functions on tropical spaces are regarded as the structure sheaves in tropical geometry.
+In this sense, the tropical contraction is a \emph{morphism of tropical spaces} (cf.~\pref{rm:morphism}).
+Tropical modifications of \cite{MR2275625} are tropical contractions of a special case (Example 3.31), and tropical contractions can be regarded as a generalization of tropical modifications of \cite{MR2275625}.

 We also show that if an IAMS $B$ satisfies some condition ($B$ is \emph{quasi-simple} (\pref{df:quasi})), then the IAMS $B$ can locally be produced by a tropical contraction.
 (For instance, if the IAMS $B$ is simple in the sense of Gross--Siebert program (\cite[Definition 1.60]{MR2213573}), then it is quasi-simple.)
 Furthermore, if the IAMS $B$ satisfies some stronger condition ($B$ is \emph{very simple} (\pref{df:quasi})), then the tropical contraction satisfies a good condition ($\delta$ is very good (\pref{df:local-contraction})) which is necessary for \pref{cr:cohisom}.
 That is the second main result. \begin{theorem} Let $B$ be a quasi-simple IAMS.
 Then for any point $x \in B$, there exists a neighborhood $U_x \subset B$ of $x$, a local model of tropical contractions $\delta \colon V \to U$, and a homeomorphism from $U_x$ to $U$, which is an integral isomorphism on the complement of the singular loci.
 Furthermore, when $B$ be a very simple IAMS, the local model of tropical contraction $\delta \colon V \to U$ is very good in the sense of \pref{df:local-contraction} and $V$ is a tropical manifold. \end{theorem} In this article, we call a space that is locally isomorphic to the Bergman fan of a matroid a \emph{tropical manifold} (\pref{df:trop-mfd}).